weifanjiang/Nullness_Lite/README.md

 * Boxing of primitives
   * assume the boxing of primitives is `@Pure` and `BoxedClass.valueOf()` always return the same object;

-### Who wants to use Nullness_Lite?
+### Who wants to use Nullness_Lite option?
-Java developers who would like to get a trustable static analysis on their source files, but hesitate to spend time running full verification tool such as Nullness Checker.

-They can run Nullenss_Lite instead to get a fast glimpse on their files and more concise reports, although with fewer true positives, with fewer false positive warnings.
+Java developers who would like to get a trustable analysis on their source files, but hesitate to spend time running full verification tool such as Nullness Checker.
+They can run the Nullenss_Lite option instead to get a fast glimpse on their files and more concise reports, although with fewer true positives, with fewer false positive warnings.

 ## Evaluation
 ### Compare with Other Nullness Bug Detectors